 About the Program

-The UW DPT program is offered by the Division of Physical Therapy in the Department of Rehabilitation Medicine in the School of Medicine and is administrated in part by UW Professional & Continuing Education.
+The UW DPT program is offered by the Division of Physical Therapy in the Department of Rehabilitation Medicine in the School of Medicine and is administrated in partnership with UW Continuum College.

 The mission of the Division of Physical Therapy is to promote health and wellness through education of the next generation of physical therapists, to advance physical therapy knowledge through research and to provide diverse and inclusive professional service to the community.
 View our mission and goals statement.